sim2real/sim2real.github.io/index.md

 ## Updates

+2020-07-02: **Notification of Acceptance postponed to July 6th**.
+Due to receiving significantly more submissions than we expected, we have to postpone the notification of acceptance to **July 6th**.
+Apologies for the inconvenience caused!

 2020-06-16: **Deadline extension** We have extended the deadline for submissions to **June 26th**, 2020 AoE time (UTC-12).
 The other dates have been updated correspondingly (see below in the <a href="#dates">Important Dates</a> section).
 Submission website: [https://cmt3.research.microsoft.com/SIMREALRM2020](https://cmt3.research.microsoft.com/SIMREALRM2020)